-The tribe of the global marketers came together at Ennismore Sessions House on the morning of July 3rd, 2019.
+A tribe of global marketers came together at Ennismore Sessions House on the morning of July 3rd, 2019.
 Quite a different demographic compared to the crowds of prisoners ushered up the majestic stairway back in Victorian London.
 Ennismore was then a courthouse, where people were judged before being shipped to Australia – or worse, sentenced to death.

 Our global marketers had not committed any crime or felony – unless you consider having a passion for global marketing as a criminal offence.
-In this unique venue, filled with a rather sombre history, the atmosphere was cheerful as all gathered for the launch of The Global Marketers’ Club to explore the intricacies that come with marketing on a global scale and meet like-minded global thinkers.
+In this unique venue, filled with a rather sombre history, the atmosphere was cheerful as all gathered for the launch of The Global Marketers’ Club to explore the intricacies that come with marketing on a global scale and to meet like-minded global thinkers.

 Charles Dickens is still relevant today

-After a tasty breakfast over which everyone seemed to mingle and network enthusiastically, the time came for our CEO, Kevin Freedman, to deliver his opening speech.
+After a tasty breakfast, over which everyone seemed to mingle and network enthusiastically, the time came for our CEO, Kevin Freedman, to deliver his opening speech.
 With a nod to Charles Dickens who described the Ennismore courthouse in Oliver Twist, Kevin opened up the debate:

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity…”